 Researchers found significantly higher rates of visits to emergency rooms for opioid overdoses during March to October 2020, compared to the same dates in 2019.

 Another study from the disease control division for New York City showed that drug overdose deaths among local people with HIV were highest among Latinos than their peers from 2007 to 2017.

 In Philadelphia, where overdose deaths among white people fell by 3% in 2019, they rose by 14% among Black people and 24% among Latinos.

 California is seeing a rise in overdose deaths among Latinos, too.

 In fact, research from March 2021 by the Drug Policy Alliance uncovers the often-overlooked impact of the overdose crisis on the Latino population in California.

 “It is noteworthy that overdose death rates among the Latino community in California have increased significantly in recent years,” the Alliance reports.
 “The opioid-involved overdose death rate for Latinos in California nearly doubled between 2016 and 2019 (2.59 to 5.07 per 100,000).
 This includes an increase among psychostimulant drugs like cocaine and methamphetamine, as well as prescribed therapeutic drugs such as amphetamine, methylphenidate, and other closely related drugs successfully used in the treatment of a variety of disorders, including ADHD.”

 What Is Causing High Rates Of Drug Overdose Among Latinos?

-Latino adults reported higher symptoms of depression during the early days of the pandemic, according to another CDC report.
+When the pandemic arrived, Latino adults reported higher symptoms of depression, according to another CDC report.

 Nearly 65% of Latino respondents reported losing jobs amid the pandemic, which could be exacerbating stress levels and drug use among Latinos.
 Researchers suggest a more detailed analysis.